iloloizu/iloloizu/README.md

 <img src="./iloloGithub.png">

 Welcome to my Github!
 My name is Ilolo Izu (e-lo-lo e-zu), known some places by my first name—Justin!
-I'm an Associate Software Engineer at RippleMatch.
+I'm a Software Engineer.
 I graduated with a Bachelor's degree in Allied Health with a Minor in Business Administration from Texas A&M University in December 2019.
 I'm a Flatiron School Alumnus.

 ## Find me on other sites 🌎: